GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_20_Data_Analyst_Agent.md

 ### 4.1.
 Requisite API enabling

+Run the below in the terminal.
 ```
 gcloud services enable discoveryengine.googleapis.com
 ```

+This should ideally create the P4SA  - the agent engine default service agent account that has the following construct- `service-YOUR_PROJECT_NUMBER@gcp-sa-aiplatform-re.iam.gserviceaccount.com`

 ### 4.2.
 Create a user managed service account (UMSA) for the Data Analyst Agent

+We will first try to create a custom service account which we will refer to as Data Analyst Agent UMSA from this point on and try to provision the Agent on Agent Engine with this service account.
+Run the below in the terminal.

 ```
 DATA_ANALYST_UMSA="data-analyst-agent"